Papio drops close contest to Westside

 “She doesn’t care that she had 19 she’s hurt that we lost.
 That’s the great part about her and all the kids in that locker room.”

 The Metro Conference Holiday Tournament is a great opportunity for teams to play great competition early.
-Coach Siske says its good for the team to get this schedule early and learn about themselves.
+Siske says it’s good for the team to get this schedule early and learn about themselves.